Duchamp's Punch

 Frequently Asked Questions

-Angostura bitters add a layer of complexity and depth to Duchamp's Punch, balancing the sweetness of the pineapple syrup and the floral notes of St. Germain.
-Just a couple of dashes can significantly enhance the overall flavor profile of the drink.
+Angostura bitters introduce a layer of depth and complexity to Duchamp's Punch, balancing the sweetness of the pineapple syrup and the acidity of the lime juice.
+Just a couple of dashes can significantly enhance the overall flavor profile of the cocktail.